Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Introduction

 The overwhelming majority of HMM studies use the Baum-Welch algorithm \citep{baum1966,baum1967,baum1968,baum1970,Baum1972} for parameter estimation.
-The algorithm is a variant of the expectation-maximization (EM) algorithm \citep{DempsterElAl1977} for efficient parameter estimation in HMMs which takes into account the Markov assumptions of the model.
+It is a maximum likelihood approach used for efficient parameter estimation in HMMs while taking into account the Markov assumptions of the model, and can be considered as a variant of the expectation-maximization (EM) algorithm \citep{DempsterElAl1977}.
 The Viterbi algorithm \citep{Viterbi} can then estimate the most likely sequence of states that has generated the data.
 The ability to estimate and interpret the underlying states of a relatively parsimonious model has made HMMs a popular approach for sequential data.
 However, the Baum-Welch algorithm, being a maximum likelihood based method, can run into problems for large datasets with complex dependencies.
-In particular, it can lead to model overfitting for graphs with complex structures \citep{attias1999}. \citet{Holsclaw2016} use a Bayesian approach to model daily precipitation, but in general, Bayesian alternatives which use Gibbs sampling \citep{scott2002,Cappeetal2005} tend to be computationally intensive.
-Historically, the reliance on weather stations for data has prevented these from being practical issues.
+In particular, it can lead to model overfitting for graphical models which tend to have complex dependency structures \citep{attias1999}. \citet{Holsclaw2016} use a Bayesian approach to model daily precipitation, but in general, Bayesian alternatives which use Gibbs sampling \citep{scott2002,Cappeetal2005} tend to be computationally intensive.
+Historically, the reliance on spatially non-uniform weather stations for data has prevented these from being practical issues.
 However, as gridded remote sensing data which tend to be highly correlated become more easily available, alternative approaches which are scalable and can incorporate prior information are desirable.
 This is where variational Bayes (VB) provides an attractive alternative for parameter estimation.
-While MCMC methods use sampling to find the posterior distribution, VB uses optimization to calculate an approximate posterior; the posteriors are obtained by an iterative EM-like algorithm which always converges \citep{attias1999}.
+While Markov chain Monte Carlo (MCMC) methods use sampling to find the posterior distribution, VB uses optimization to calculate an approximate posterior; the posteriors are obtained by an iterative EM-like algorithm which always converges \citep{attias1999}.
 The variational posteriors have analytical forms under certain conditions \citep{Grahramanietal} and can be used to perform approximate Bayesian inference.
 A review of VB methods can be found in \citet{bleietal2017}.
 However, while VB estimation has been implemented for state space models and HMMs \citep{MacKay97ensemblelearning,Grahramanietal,Beal03variationalalgorithms,Ji2006VariationalBF,mcgroryetal}, studies have usually only focused on cases where emissions are distributed as Normal or mixtures of Normal distributions.